Cimpress-MCP/endurance/README.md

 ### License Keys

-All of the included ```Autounattend.xml``` files have no windows activation key set.
+All of the included ```Autounattend.xml``` files have no Windows activation key set.
 This can be set in the following location in each ```Autounattend.xml```

 ```